saloskilo/100-Days-of-Coding-Questions/README.md

 **Question 90:** Generating Random Numbers: Write a function that generates a random number between 1 and 10, inclusive.

+...

+### Day 31

+**Date**: [2024-06-18]

+**Question 91:** Create an array of your three favorite fruits and add a new fruit to the end of the array.

+**Question 92:** Write a function to remove the last element from an array and return the removed element.

+**Question 93:** Find the index of "Banana" in an array of fruits and replace it with "Mango".

+...

 ## How to Contribute

 If you have suggestions for questions to solve or improvements to my solutions, feel free to create an issue or submit a pull request.
 Let's learn and grow together!